Paruparo (song): Composition and lyrics

 "Paruparo" is three minutes and thirty-one seconds and was written by Dana Balagtas, Jonathan Manalo, and co-members Jhoanna Robles, Mikha Lim, and Stacey Sevilleja.
-Produced by Manalo, the song features a bubblegum pop sound and explores of growth, transformation, and self-empowerment.
-Through its lyrics, the song uses the metaphor of a butterfly learning to fly to represent life's journey, encouraging listeners to face their fears, pursue their dreams, and trust in their own process.
+Musically, the song has been described as a mix of bubblegum pop, soul, and R&B, as well as a house and EDM track.
+Produced by Manalo, its lyrics explore growth, transformation, and self-empowerment.
+The song uses the metaphor of a butterfly learning to fly to represent life's journey, encouraging listeners to face their fears, pursue their dreams, and trust in their own process.

+Reception

+Julienne Loreto of &Asian criticized the song's production, calling its EDM riffs "outdated" and comparing them unfavorably to the songs of The Chainsmokers from the 2010s.

+Music video

+An official butterfly-themed music video was released on January 1, 2026, which did not include members of Bini in its cast.
+Instead, it featured three Bini fans, Miss Grand International 2025 titleholder Emma Tiglao and the drag artist trio Divine Divas, composed of Precious Paula Nicole, Brigiding, and Viñas DeLuxe.

 Credits and personnel

 Credits are adapted by Apple Music.